mercycorps/DPP-guides/Encryption/README.md

 # Section Title
 This section addresses a basic use-case for encrypting a file.
-There are a range of factors to consider when encrypting a file.
+There are a range of factors to consider when encrypting a file, but here we focus on using a password and encryption of a single file.
+See the links below for resources that explore encryption in more depth.

 *What's the difference between password protection and encryption?*
 Think of password protection as a box with a lock on it.
 When you "password protection" your document you are putting it in an electronic box and locking it: only those with the password can open the box.
 However, if the password you choose is not very strong, or if it is shared indiscriminantly, someone can easily get into the box and view your document!
 By contrast, encryption uses complex algorithms to encode information, which requires having a key to decrypt it.
 Think of this as taking your document and running it through a paper shredder that assigns a special key to put the document back together again.
 When you combine password protection and encryption, you are effectively doubling your protection.
 If someone successfully breaks the password to the electronic box, they will only be able to see the bits of shredded paper without also having the proper key.
 All Mercy Corps' laptops are encrypted using Microsoft BitLocker.
 This prevents a Mercy Corps laptop hard disks from being removed and accessed on another computer.